-The UCCS School of Public Affairs at the University of Colorado at Colorado Springs offers six graduate certificates.
+The UCCS School of Public Affairs at the University of Colorado Colorado Springs offers eight graduate certificates.

 Graduate Certificate in Public Management

 Graduate Certificate in Local Government Management

 Graduate Certificate in Homeland Defense

 Graduate Certificate in Grant Writing, Management, and Program Evaluation

 Entrance into this program requires a Bachelor's degree from an accredited institution, and all courses for the certificate must be completed with a grade of B- or better in order to earn the certificate.